-Some degree of conflict is an inevitable part of our normal interactions with other people, whether as neighbours, friends, or part of a community or group.
+Some degree of conflict is inevitable in our relationships with neighbours, friends, or community groups.

-Mostly, we manage to sort things out, smooth it over well enough, or move on.
-But that’s not always possible and, if conflict is unresolved, it can be stressful and uncomfortable.
-It can impact on people’s enjoyment of life and affect their health and wellbeing, particularly where the problem can’t be avoided.
+Mostly, we manage to sort things out, smooth it over, or move on.
+But that’s not always possible.
+If conflict is unresolved, it can be stressful and uncomfortable.
+It may impact on people’s enjoyment of life and affect their health and wellbeing.
+This is particularly so where they can’t avoid the problem.

-Just as you call on experts to help with many of life’s other problems – from home maintenance to health – mediators offer a set of skills which support you to resolve conflicts or disagreements when you have been unable to do so on your own.
+Just as you call on experts to help with many of life’s other problems – from home maintenance to health – mediators offer a set of specialist skills.
+We support you to resolve conflicts or disagreements when you have been unable to do so on your own.

-Mediation is a tried and tested confidential process.
-It enables you to express what you need, hear from others, and work out a way forward that is acceptable to everyone.
+Mediation is a tried and tested process.
+The mediators enable you to work out a way forward.
 You stand to gain understanding, clarity about the future, and peace of mind.

 Always working as a pair, we have a professional but warm approach.
-We ensure that our mediation meetings are focused and supportive, giving you the best chance of a swift, positive, lasting outcome.
+Our community mediation meetings are focused and supportive, giving you the best chance of a positive, lasting outcome.

-The following may help you to decide whether and when to use mediation to help you resolve community conflict.
+The following may help you to decide whether and when to use mediation.

 Mediation is an effective way of resolving conflict.
-It offers the possibility of an end to the stress and disruption it causes.
+It offers the chance to put a swift end to the stress and disruption it causes.
 Mediation is not counselling or therapy but it does deal with human needs and emotions as well as practicalities.
-After mediation, many people comment on the helpfulness of a neutral third party in enabling people to listen and be heard, and to look to the future.
+Most people who have used mediation say they would recommend it.
+They find it made a difference to have an expert, neutral third party involved.

-It can be used for conflicts between two individuals or between a group.
+It is suitable for conflicts between two individuals or between a group.
 Those involved don’t have to want to be ‘best friends’ (though some do want to restore a previously amicable relationship).
-All that is required is that those involved want to put an end to the conflict/complaint.
+All that is required is that they want to put an end to the conflict or complaint.
 They need to be willing to give mediation a try and be able to make decisions for themselves.

 Even if you are considering resorting to the courts to sort out a conflict, it is worth trying mediation first.
 It is a more constructive, quicker and far cheaper option.
-Mediation can be organised quickly and can often improve or resolve things in a single meeting.
+We can usually organise mediation quickly and people often are able to improve or resolve things in a single meeting.

 - noise or other disturbance